mediar-ai/screenpipe/README.md

 > — **Whitehead**

 Library for devs to build AI apps on top of all your life data.
-We are actuvely working  [to make it better](https://github.com/louis030195/screen-pipe/issues/6), make suggestions, post bugs, give feedback!
+We are shipping daily, make suggestions, post bugs, [give feedback](https://cal.com/louis030195/screenpipe)!

 Chat with an AI that knows everything about you.
 Record your screens & audio 24/7.
 You own your data.
 Rust.